 Theresa May and Donald Trump at the White House

-The state visit by Donald Trump will be debated in Parliament as protests take place across the UK against the US president.
-MPs will consider Theresa May's decision to extend the invitation to Mr Trump in a debate being held in response to petitions signed by millions of Britons.
+In a packed Westminster Hall, MPs were considering Theresa May's decision to extend the invitation to the US president in a debate being held in response to petitions signed by millions of Britons.
+Anti-Trump chants were heard from Parliament Square before the debate, and appeared to die down as Labour MP Paul Flynn opened proceedings.

 |Title